 \subsection{Discrete Choice With Knightian Uncertainty}

 Our identification framework can be adapted to different models of behavior when preferences are not complete as long as behavior is described by two thresholds.
-In the following, we illustrate how this could be done for Knightian uncertainty as described in \cite{Bewley86}.\footnote{Bewley's original paper has been published recently as \cite{Bewley02}.} Bewley shows that a strict preference relation that is not necessarily complete, but satisfies all other axioms of the standard Anscombe-Aumann framework, can be represented by a family of expected utility functions generated by a unique utility index and a set of probability distributions.
+In the following, we illustrate how this could be done for Knightian uncertainty as described in \cite{Bewley02}.
+Bewley shows that a strict preference relation that is not necessarily complete, but satisfies all other axioms of a standard expected utility framework, can be represented by a family of expected utility functions generated by a unique utility index and a set of probability distributions.
 Lack of completeness is thus reflected in multiplicity of beliefs: the unique subjective probability distribution of the standard expected utility framework is replaced by a set of probability distributions.
 When the preference relation is complete this set becomes a singleton.

 Let $S$ denote the state space and, with abuse of notation, its cardinality. $\Delta (S)$ is the set of all probability distributions over $S$.
 Given an alternative $x \in X\subset \boldsymbol{R^S}$, $u(x(s))$ denotes the utility that alternative yields in state $s$.
 If $\pi \in \Delta (S)$, the expected utility of individual $i$ according to $\pi$ is given by